GrabowskiBartlomiej/Currency-Calculator/README.md

 # Currency-Calculator
-Currency calculator exercise for Kanbu.
+Currency calculator exercise for Kambu.
 Junior Java Developer.

 Functionalities:
 * loading currencies from NBP API and saving as objects in SQL DB on startup,